Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain

 One notable discrepancy between the experiment and DFT results is how much the interlayer phonon hardens in response to the Poisson compression, which can be described by the Gr\"uneisen parameter.
 To the best of our knowledge, the Gr\"uneisen parameter for the interlayer breathing mode in a few-ML transition metal dichalcogenides (TMDs) has not been previously determined experimentally.
 While intralayer modes ($E_{2g}^1$, $A_{1g}$) in \MoS, \MoSe, and \WSe\ typically exhibit Gr\"uneisen parameters near unity ($\gamma \approx 1$) \cite{dadgar2018strain, huang2016low}, our measurement yields a significantly larger value.
 We estimate the out-of-plane Gr\"uneisen parameter ($\gamma_{out}$) using the definition:

 where $\omega_0$ is the zero-strain frequency (1.13~THz) and $\partial \omega / \partial \varepsilon_{\perp}$ is the rate of frequency shift with respect to vertical strain.
-By combining our experimental tuning rate ($\partial \omega / \partial \varepsilon_{\parallel} \approx 0.07$~THz$/\%$) with the theoretical Poisson contraction ratio ($\varepsilon_{\perp}/\varepsilon_{\parallel} \approx -0.47$ to $-0.65$), we obtain $\gamma_{out} \approx 10\text{--}14$.
+By combining our experimental tuning rate ($\partial \omega / \partial \varepsilon_{\parallel} \approx 0.11$~THz$/\%$) with the theoretical Poisson contraction ratio ($\varepsilon_{\perp}/\varepsilon_{\parallel} \approx -0.47$ to $-0.65$), we obtain $\gamma_{out} \approx 14\text{--}20$.
 This value exceeds even the `giant' $\gamma$ reported for phosphorene ($\gamma \approx 8.6$) \cite{cai2015giant}, highlighting the extreme sensitivity of the curvature of vdW potential to the geometrical compression.

-Our findings redefine the van der Waals spacing in BL systems as a dynamic, highly tunable degree of freedom at the THz oscillation regime.
+Our findings redefine the vdW spacing in BL systems as a dynamic, highly tunable degree of freedom at the THz oscillation regime.
 We established that the soft vertical coupling acts as a sensitive amplifier of in-plane mechanical deformation.
 The resulting stiffening of the interlayer bond implies a direct modulation of the electronic interlayer hopping parameter ($t_{\perp}$).
 This electromechanical coupling provides a physical basis for dynamically manipulating the layer hybridization of excitons, thereby controlling their lifetimes and valley coherence~\cite{alexeev2019resonantly, rivera2018interlayer}.
-Furthermore, as the field advances toward twisted heterostructures, this effect offers a deterministic knob to tune the bandwidth of moiré flatbands without changing the twist angle~\cite{bi2019designing, li2025strain}, paving the way for strain-tunable correlated phases and optomechanics.
+Furthermore, as the field advances toward twisted heterostructures, this effect offers a deterministic knob to tune the bandwidth of moiré flat bands without changing the twist angle~\cite{bi2019designing, li2025strain}, paving the way for strain-tunable correlated phases and optomechanics.

 \onecolumngrid

 {S\arabic{section}} {S\arabic{section}.\arabic{subsection}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}}